kejifasuyi/A00421483_MCDA5510/TechnicalTestWeb2/ReadMe.txt

 Please Answer:
 What was wrong and what was required to fix?
+I added the function add days to make the compare function compare, the shipdate and a day after and then say it cant be sooner if it is lesser than a day after. int result = DateTime.Compare(estShipDate, orderPlacedDate.AddDays(1));

 Item 6:
 When Editing customer Nitin, the province appear as Quebec.
 Not Ontario - the default for create.